caseycole589/flaskr/backend/README.md

 }
 ```

-- Returns: the current category string, total number of questions interger, a array of questions that match the search term
+- Returns: the current category string, total number of questions interger, a array of questions whos text match the search term

 ```json
 {